How to Establish Salary Ranges

 Without numbers, both parties will go into the interview blind, and some applicants may just pass up the opportunity entirely for fear of being underpaid.
 There are multiple reasons why salary ranges are so important, but let’s take a closer look at some specific examples.

-Provides Employers with Flexibility
+Provides employers with flexibility

 You could inadvertently drive the perfect candidate away if you only offer a single salary amount when advertising for a new position.